bhabicht/gravity-sim/README.md

 9. DSL
 10. Functional programming

-**Detailed explanations and the solutions to exercise B can be found [here](https://github.com/bhabicht/gravity-sim/blob/main/documentation/ExerciseB-FSWT.md).**
+**Detailed explanations and the solutions to exercise B can be found [here](https://github.com/bhabicht/gravity-sim/blob/main/documentation/ExerciseB-FSWT.md) and the documentation can be found [here]().**